 Creating storyboards is a vital part of the filmmaking process.
 Storyboards are detailed plans of videos that can be used for both animation and live-action sequences.
-These plans contain pictures, descriptions, extracts from the script, and any additional information that may be helpful in the process of creating the film.
+These plans contain pictures, descriptions, extracts from the script, and any additional information that makes a good storyboard essential may be helpful in the process of creating the film.
 Laid out in a similar way to comic strips, storyboards are a visual portrayal of the director’s vision.
 Doubling as a project management tool, tasks, responsibilities, and requirements can branch from storyboards to keep the entire film project team on track.

 Storyboards like these are often used in software development, website creation, and many other types of projects, especially when large numbers of people work on the same project.
 Planning is vital to every type of video or film you create for your business, from explainers, sales videos, explainers, and more.